waleedarif1011/Air-Quality-Prediction/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit a pull request.

 ## 👤 Author
-Developed by a data science enthusiast passionate about AI and ML Engineer.
+Developed by a data science enthusiast and passionate about AI and ML Engineer.